kelvinsanchez15/100-days-of-code/r2-log.md

 3. Test it
 4. Repeat

-That was my loop todayCara sonriente con boca abierta y sudor frío (Also the usual googling about multifield unique indexes and many to many relations)
+That was my loop today.
+(Also the usual googling about multifield unique indexes and many to many relations)

 ### R2D29
 I've been doing stunts with NextJS's "catch all" API routes to get all the endpoints I need.
 I couldn't code in the afternoon because a power outage in my area.